JEER11/AISearch/README.md

 ## How It Works

 The backend uses AI models (SentenceTransformers + CLIP) to understand the meaning of your search and video content, not just keywords.
 This means:
-- Searching "apple recipes" shows cooking videos, not iPhone reviews
+- Searching "apple" shows cooking videos, not iPhone reviews
 - Videos are ranked by actual relevance, not just view count
 - Thumbnails are checked to match visual expectations